hubmapconsortium/entity-api/README.md

 GET https://entity-api.refactor.hubmapconsortium.org/<entity_class>/entities?property=uuid
 ````

-This would return a list of UUIDs of the given entity class instead of all the properties.
+This would return a list of UUIDs of the resulting entities instead of all the properties.

 ### Create an entity (new or derived) of the target class